Hi, Good Lookin'!

 Hi, Good Lookin'! is a 1944 American comedy film directed by Edward C. Lilley and written by Paul Gerard Smith, Bradford Ropes and Eugene Conrad.
 The film stars Harriet Nelson, Eddie Quillan, Kirby Grant, Betty Kean, Roscoe Karns, Vivian Austin, Marjorie Gateson and Fuzzy Knight.
 The film was released on March 22, 1944, by Universal Pictures.

 Plot

-In an effort to help a pretty girl to realize her dreams as a singer, a radio station usher impersonates a station executive.
+In an effort to help a pretty girl realize her dreams as a singer, a radio station usher impersonates a station executive.